20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-4. Cancelled event sends email to all registrants && users.where(send_notification_emails: true)
-5. Allow leadership to email all registrants from registration#index
-6. Allow leadership to CRUD registrants for events.in_the_past

 1. Add inventory system functionality
   * Needs views / printable
   * Needs variance check

+3. Allow leadership to CRUD registrants for events.in_the_past
+2. Allow leadership to email all registrants from registration#index

 4. Add a Stripe Webhook / API for CauseVox to replace Zapier
   * Accepting & reading Stripe webhook is working